Shilpi261985/P2_BiasMitigation_SyntheticData/README.md

-# BiasBios Synthetic Data Generation
+## BiasBios Synthetic Data Generation
+## 11 March 2025

 File load_dataset.ipynb :
---Loads the BiasBios Dataset from  https://huggingface.co/datasets/LabHC/bias_in_bios --As the data is already split in train, test and dev, we need to concatenate the data to get one whole dataframe.
+- Loads the BiasBios Dataset from  https://huggingface.co/datasets/LabHC/bias_in_bios
+- As the data is already split in train, test and dev, we need to concatenate the data to get one whole dataframe.
---Mapping of the occupation with the 'profession' column as described in Bias_in_Bios Dataset documentation, also mapping of gender column with 'Male' and 'Female'
+- Mapping of the occupation with the 'profession' column as described in Bias_in_Bios Dataset documentation, also mapping of gender column with 'Male' and 'Female'
---No of samples (10) are extracted as per each profession and saved in separate CSV files.
+- No of samples (10) are extracted as per each profession and saved in separate CSV files.

 ##
 **Next Meeting:** 25.3.2025, 15h, in-person